Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems: Abstract

 \section{Abstract}

-Random thermal states of many-body Hamiltonians underpin studies of thermalization, chaos, and quantum phase transitions, yet their generation remains costly when each Hamiltonian must be prepared individually.
-We introduce the thermal-drift channel, a measurement-based operation that implements a tunable nonunitary drift along a chosen Pauli term.
-Based on this channel, we present a measurement-controlled sampling algorithm that generates thermal states together with their Hamiltonian ``labels'' for general physical models.
-We prove that the total gate count of our algorithm scales cubically with system size, quadratically with inverse temperature, and as the inverse error tolerance to the two-thirds power, with logarithmic dependence on the allowed failure probability.
-We also show that the induced label distribution approaches a normal distribution reweighted by the thermal partition function, which makes an explicit trade-off between accuracy and effective range.
-Numerical simulations for a 2D Heisenberg model validate the predicted scaling and distribution.
-As an application, we compute unfolding-free level-spacing ratio statistics from sampled thermal states of a 2D transverse-field Ising model and observe a crossover toward the Wigner--Dyson prediction, demonstrating a practical and scalable route to chaos diagnostics and random matrix universality studies on near-term quantum hardware.
+Thermal equilibrium states of many-body Hamiltonians are essential for probing quantum chaos, finite-temperature phases of matter, and training quantum machine learning models, yet generating large collections of such states across different Hamiltonians remains costly with existing methods.
+We introduce a powerful operation, the quantum thermal-drift channel, to construct a measurement-controlled sampling algorithm that autonomously generates thermal states together with their system Hamiltonians as labels for general physical models.
+We prove that our algorithm is efficient: the total gate count scales polynomially with system size and quadratically with inverse temperature, providing the first polynomial resource bound for random thermal state generation.
+We characterize the distribution of sampled Hamiltonians as a normal distribution reweighted by partition functions, which quantifies a trade-off between sampling accuracy and effective label range.
+Level-spacing statistics computed from sampled thermal states of a 2D transverse-field Ising model show a crossover to Wigner--Dyson universality, confirming that the sampler captures nontrivial chaotic correlations.
+Finally, a variational quantum classifier trained on the generated dataset achieves near-optimal accuracy in predicting Hamiltonian properties of unseen states.
+These results establish a scalable, quantum-native route for thermodynamic simulation and labeled quantum data generation in many-body systems.